 Turning this on will automatically turn the first letter you type after pressing return to uppercase.
 Ditto for letters typed after a . ! or ? but only when they are followed by a space.
-Note: when typing the first letter in a new document, it will not be capitalized because TypeIt4Me can only do so when it "watches" you type punctuation, as explained.
-This is not a bug, but a normal feature constraint.
+Note: when typing the first letter in a new document, it will not be capitalized because TypeIt4Me can only do so when it "watches" you type punctuation.
+This isn't a bug, it's a normal feature constraint.